-When importing a vehicle to the Netherlands there are three main organisations involved:
+When importing a vehicle to the Netherlands there are 3 main organisations involved:

 - Douane (Customs) who are both responsible for the paperwork to do with importation, including exemption from import duties, and collecting road tax.

-Foreign-registered vehicles may be driven in the Netherlands for up to three months from the date of arrival.
-After this time, the car needs to be registered with the Dutch authorities, and usually requires a Dutch number plate.
+Foreign-registered vehicles may be driven in the Netherlands for up to 3 months from the date of arrival.
+After this time, the car needs to be registered with the authorities in the Netherlands, and usually requires a Dutch number plate.

-When registering a car or motorcycle from abroad in the Dutch vehicle registration system a Belasting van Personenauto’s en Motorrijtuigen – BPM (Car and Vehicle Tax) declaration must be filed.
+When registering a car or motorcycle from outside the Netherlands in the Dutch vehicle registration system a Belasting van Personenauto’s en Motorrijtuigen – BPM (motor vehicle tax) declaration must be filed.
 Before a BPM declaration can be filed, the passenger car, van or motorcycle must be identified or inspected at an RDW inspection station.